Public health grant What it is and why greater investment is needed

 It is clear that opportunities to prevent the early deterioration of health are being missed, while the need for such interventions is increasing.
 Failure to invest in vital preventive services will mean health worsening further, widening health inequalities, and the costs of dealing with this poor health will be felt across society and the economy.
 For instance, preventing people falling into poor health in the first place could help to reduce economic inactivity, increasing the number of people in work.

-A coordinated whole-government strategy is required to improve the nation’s health and a fresh commitment to a health disparities white paper would provide an opportunity to set this out.
-But, more immediately, the evidence points to funding public health properly.
+A coordinated whole-government strategy is required to improve the nation’s health and tackle health inequalities.
+But, more immediately, the evidence points to increasing public health budgets to boost investment in vital local public health services.

 Further reading